 How to Browse the Music Library on an Android Phone

 The size of the phone’s storage limits the total amount of music you can keep on your phone.
-Also, consider that pictures and videos stored on your phone horn in on some of the space that can be used for music.
+Also consider that pictures and videos stored on your phone horn in on some of the space that could be used for music.

 When your phone is unable to recognize an artist, it uses the title Unknown Artist.
 This happens with music you copy manually to the phone.
-Music that you purchase, or import or synchronize with a computer, generally retains the artist and album information.
-(Well, the information is retained as long as it was supplied on the original source.)
+Music that you purchase, import, or synchronize with a computer generally retains the artist and album information.
+(Well, the information is retained as long as it was supplied by the original source.)